 Wakey-wakey!
 Time to do everything all over again.
 Good luck!
 And remember to enjoy the ride 🙂

-Everything a puppy needs in their day
+Everything a puppy needs in their daily schedule

 As you can see, your puppy has a tight schedule where he’ll need lots of naps, training time, meals, snacks, toilet breaks, love and attention.